opensourcecourse/git-assignment/README.md

 almost any git question on stackoverflow.

 Answers to each task will be input to "answers.md" of this repository.
 You can edit this directly using the git web interface by clicking on "answers.md" in a new window, then click the edit button.
+Make sure you click on "Create a new branch for this commit and start a pull request." rather than commiting directly to main.
 See [here](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) for more details.